dustin-ward/dustinw-qc/README.md

 the whole thing again but with 1 or 2 years of Rust experience.
 Realistically I would look at replacing my parser/lexer implementation with some kind of grammar/parsing library.
 I'm pretty happy with what I came up with, but I could see it starting to get messy if I need to add more complex grammar rules.
 Starting fairly early in development with a set of solid tools would help make the project more robust over time.

+I'd also like to explore the optimization identities a little more.
+I think there might be some tricks/cases that I could have missed.
+Especially regarding the reordering of instructions